 Solutions of the Euler system \eqref{E1}--\eqref{E3}, with the impermeability boundary condition \eqref{E4} and the initial condition

 conserve the total energy:

 This property is preserved even in the class of weak solutions.
-The measure--valued solutions, however, experience a non--negative energy defect
+The measure-valued solutions, however, experience a non-negative energy defect

 see Section \ref{cp}.
 As we shall see below, a measure valued solution coincides with a weak solution if and only if the energy defect vanishes.
-Intuitively, it is desirable to consider measure--valued solutions with small energy defect.
-As shown in Theorem \ref{Tdef}, for any $\delta > 0$, there exists a measure--valued solution with the energy defect smaller than $\delta$.
+Intuitively, it is desirable to consider measure-valued solutions with small energy defect.
+As shown in Theorem \ref{Tdef}, for any $\delta > 0$, there exists a measure-valued solution with the energy defect smaller than $\delta$.